Birdman (film): Casting

 Iñárritu cast several of the leading roles before the film was financed.
 Among these was the lead role.
 Early in script development, Iñárritu did not have Keaton in mind, but he had changed his mind by the end: "When I finished the script, I knew that Michael was not the choice or option, he was the guy".
 Iñárritu cast Keaton for his depth in a variety of acting styles: He could handle the demands of the stage, up-close work, and comedy and empathy "with a profound depth to both".

 Keaton knew about Birdman before Iñárritu contacted him.
 He was in the middle of production of another project when he learned that Iñárritu was making another film.
 Keaton, a fan of his work, flew home to find out more.
 Iñárritu sent him the script and they discussed it over dinner.
-The first thing Keaton asked the director was whether he was making fun of him (regarding his role in Tim Burton's Batman films), but after Iñárritu explained the role, its technicalities, and the film's production, Keaton agreed to play Riggan; despite this, the final film contains numerous references to Burton's Batman films, including the year Riggan is mentioned to have last played Birdman being 1992.
+The first thing Keaton asked Iñárritu was whether he was making fun of him (regarding his role in Tim Burton's Batman films), but after Iñárritu explained the role, its technicalities, and the film's production, Keaton agreed to play Riggan.
+Despite this, the final film contains numerous references to Burton's Batman films, including the year Riggan is mentioned to have last played Birdman being 1992.

 Iñárritu called his decision behind casting Galifianakis as Jake "a bet".
-Galifianakis met the director's criteria of being lovable and funny, but Iñárritu also considered him sensitive, which scored him the role.
+Galifianakis met Iñárritu's criteria of being lovable and funny, but Iñárritu also considered him sensitive, which scored him the role.
 Emma Stone already knew she wanted to work with Iñárritu before she was offered the role of Sam.
 The script that Iñárritu gave her and the rest of the cast came with the photo Man on Wire, which featured Philippe Petit crossing the Twin Towers on a tightrope.
 Iñárritu told the cast, "We are doing that".

 Once these actors were committed, Iñárritu sought funding.
 He first invited Fox Searchlight Pictures to finance the project, but they turned his offer down because they felt his asking budget was too high.
 At one stage Megan Ellison of Annapurna Pictures wanted to be involved in the project, but decided against it because, unlike her other films, she had not been involved since the beginning.
 Iñárritu approached Brad Weston, president of New Regency, who accepted the offer.
 When executive Claudia Lewis of Searchlight heard about the deal, she reconsidered and asked to be included in the deal.
 Searchlight and New Regency had previously worked together to finance 12 Years a Slave, and they decided to join together for Birdman, financing a budget of $16.5 million.